thirumurthis/Learnings/k8s/Linkerd_RancherDesktop_service_mesh/Install_setup_notes.md

    - Using the linkerd cli, we can generate the deployment yaml, and use kubectl command to install it in the cluster.
    - Details and steps are documented in the linkerd website, refer this [link refence](https://linkerd.io/2.11/getting-started/#step-5-explore-linkerd) for more details.

-   - We can use below command to install linkerd service mesh, piping the linkerd install output to kubectl directly.
+  - We can use below command to install linkerd service mesh.
+  -  In this case we are piping the `linkerd install` output to kubectl directly.

    ```
    > linkerd install | kubectl apply -f -